Ice Cream Everyday

 Ice Cream Everyday is the fifth studio album from singer-songwriter Amel Larrieux.
 Originally scheduled for release on August 23, the record was released on October 22, 2013, on her independent label Blisslife Records.
 It is her first album in six years following 2007's jazz covers project Lovely Standards and her first recording of all new material since 2006's Morning.

 Ice Cream Everyday was produced by Amel's husband Laru Larrieux, who produced all of her studio albums during her solo career.
-The album was partially recorded and mixed by Eric "Ibo" Butler, who previously worked with Larrieux on the self-titled album by her former group Groove Theory as well as her sophomore effort Bravebird.
+The album was partially recorded and mixed by Eric "Ibo" Butler, who previously worked with Larrieux on the self-titled album by her former group Groove Theory as well as her second effort Bravebird.

 The first single "Afraid" was released to radio on June 11, 2013.